 Sec.
 110-253.
 Specially protected trees.

-The following species of trees are afforded special protection by this article:
+The following species of trees are afforded special protection by this article.
+Trees can be added to this section upon successful passage of a Resolution of the City Commission for the City of Key West: